j0m0k0/PuReX/README.md

 ```

 ### Getting Data from a Repository
-The tool switch is also available for every subcommand.
+The help option is also available for every subcommand.
 For example for `get` command:
 ```bash
 purex get --help
 ```